-As there are many pitfalls to success as an independent artist or band, it is important to develop an understanding of how the copyright in musical works and sound recordings is managed and how the music industry operate.
+As there are many pitfalls to success as an independent artist or band, it is important to develop an understanding of how the copyright in musical works and sound recordings is managed and how the music industry operates.
+'Music Business' (4th edition) by Shane Simpson, which is available from Arts Law is a valuable guide to common legal problems and practical solutions that can help artists to develop a music career in Australia.
 The Australian Copyright Council provides free information sheets and low cost publications that describe how copyright law operates in relation to the creation and use of musical works and sound recordings.